Wire Codes: Code Properties

 \paragraph{Stabilizer check relations.} A relation $r$ in the input code is a collection of stabilizer checks $\{s_i\}_{i\in r}$ whose product is the identity, i.e.~$\prod_{i \in r} s_i= \mathds{1}$.
 Each such relation gives rise to a relation in the associated wire code.
 That is, the collection of checks in the wire code $\Gamma_r$ given by the image of the checks $\{s_i\}_{i\in r}$ also form a relation as their product is the identity.
 Conversely, any relation in the wire code is the image of a relation from the input code.

 \paragraph{Syndrome extraction.} The wire codes define a simple syndrome extraction procedure to measure the stabilizers of the input code.
-This procedure can be viewed as a weight reduction of the standard syndrome extraction procedure for the input code.
-To define the procedure we take a measurement schedule for the checks of the input code that partitions them into non-overlapping sets.
-The procedure starts with all ancillary and copy qubits in the $\ket{+}$ state.
-The procedure consists of two steps for each partition, which then repeat.
-The first step consists of measuring the $ZZ$, $ZZZ$, and $ZP$, gauge operators between the ancillary qubits, copy qubits and original qubits associated to the checks in the current partition.
-This step has circuit depth 3 due to the three body checks, and maximum qubit degree 3.
-The second step consists of simply measuring single-qubit $X$ gauge operators on the ancillary qubits and copy qubits associated to the checks in the current partition.
-Then, the procedure moves on to the next partition.

-The above syndrome extraction procedure defines a floquet code that uses measurements of weight three and less to extract the syndromes of an arbitrary stabilizer code.
+This procedure can be viewed as a weight reduction of the standard syndrome extraction procedure for the input code. \begin{itemize} \item We partition the checks of the input code into non-overlapping sets which define a measurement schedule. \item All ancillary and copy qubits are initialized in the $\ket{+}$ state. \item The procedure consists of two steps for each partition, which then repeat. \begin{itemize} \item The first step consists of measuring the $ZZ$, $ZZZ$, and $ZP$, gauge operators between the ancillary qubits, copy qubits and original qubits associated to the checks in the current partition.
+This step has circuit depth 3 due to the three body checks, and maximum qubit degree 3. \item The second step consists of simply measuring single-qubit $X$ gauge operators on the ancillary qubits and copy qubits associated to the checks in the current partition. \end{itemize} \item The procedure then moves on to the next partition. \end{itemize} The above syndrome extraction procedure defines a floquet code that uses measurements of weight three and less to extract the syndromes of an arbitrary stabilizer code.
 As it is based on the wire code construction, these floquet codes can be adapted to general connectivity constraints, at the cost of qubit overhead.
 It is possible that the efficiency of the above syndrome extraction schedule can be improved based on more efficient syndrome extraction circuits for the input code and by using the degree reduction ancilla qubits to improve parallelism.